Value-Function-based Sequential Minimization for Bi-level Optimization: The Proposed Algorithm

 For the simplicity of expression later, we denote the function $\PP_{\sigma}$ in Eq.~\eqref{eq:phimu} to be

 Here for a modified barrier function, $\eta > 0$ is to guarantee that in Eq.~\eqref{eq:phimu}, $f(\x,\y) - f_{\mu}^*(\x) - \eta < 0$, and the barrier function is well-defined.

 Classical examples of auxiliary functions are the quadratic penalty function, inverse barrier function and log barrier function \cite{boukari1995survey,luenberger1984linear}.
 There are also some other popular examples, such as the polynomial penalty function \cite{freund2004penalty} and truncated log barrier function \cite{auslender1999penalty}.
-These available standard penalty and barrier functions are listed in Table~\ref{table penalty barrier}.
-Note that we want the smoothness of $\varphi_{\mu,\theta,\sigma}(\x)$, and will calculate the gradient of $\PP_{\sigma}$ afterwards, so we choose smooth auxiliary functions, instead of non-smooth exact penalty functions.
+These examples of standard penalty and barrier functions are listed in Table~\ref{table penalty barrier}.
+Note that we need the smoothness of $\varphi_{\mu,\theta,\sigma}(\x)$, and will calculate the gradient of $\PP_{\sigma}$ afterwards, so we choose smooth auxiliary functions rather than non-smooth exact penalty functions.